hashicorp/vault-service-broker/README.md

 $ cf start vault-broker
 ```

-To verify the Cloud Foundry HashiCorp Vault broker is running, execute:
+To verify the HashiCorp Vault broker is running, execute:

 ```shell
 $ cf apps